 In January of 2018, I welcomed my second son seventeen months after having my first.
 It was chaos, friends.
 Pure chaos.
 Two boys under two.
 But that’s an unfiltered story for another day.
 Back to my butt.

+And then my second son was born and things changed.
 Within a few months of surviving off of toast and liquid caffeine, I found myself incredibly sick.
 I was bloated, nauseous and vomiting.
 I swore on all things holy that if I was pregnant from the one time we had sex that I was officially in the running to be the most fertile human on the planet.

 Eventually, I went to the doctor.
 This resulted in a pregnancy test.
 Negative.